 There is also an associated OGRCoordinateTransformation class that encapsulates use of PROJ.4 for converting between different coordinate systems.
 There is a tutorial available describing how to use the OGRSpatialReference class.

 The OGRGeometry captures the geometry of a vector feature ... the spatial position/region of a feature.
 The OGRFeature contains this geometry, and adds feature attributes, feature id, and a feature class identifier.
 Starting with OGR 1.11, several geometries can be associated to a OGRFeature.

 The set of attributes, their types, names and so forth is represented via the OGRFeatureDefn class.
 One OGRFeatureDefn normally exists for a layer of features.
 The same definition is shared in a reference counted manner by the feature of that type (or feature class).

 The feature id (FID) of a feature is intended to be a unique identifier for the feature within the layer it is a member of.
 Freestanding features, or features not yet written to a layer may have a null (OGRNullFID) feature id.
-The feature ids are modeled in OGR as a 64-bit integer (GDAL 2.0 or later); however, this is not sufficiently expressive to model the natural feature ids in some formats.
+The feature ids are modelled in OGR as a long integer; however, this is not sufficiently expressive to model the natural feature ids in some formats.
 For instance, the GML feature id is a string, and the row id in Oracle is larger than 4 bytes.